 - 1. Design new ducts in accordance with ANSI/ACCA Manual D and manufacturer's specifications. - 2.
 Design terminations in accordance with ANSI/ACCA Manual T and manufacturer's instruction. - 3.
 Do not add supply registers to the combustion appliance zone (CAZ) unless it is an intentionally heated space.
 Consult with the customer about removing existing grilles in the CAZ.
 If grilles are removed, document the customer consultation in the file. - 4.
-Mechanically fasten supply and return ductwork with screws.
+Do not add return grilles in the CAZ, and consult with the customer about removing existing return grilles in the CAZ. - Mechanically fasten supply and return ductwork with screws.
 Seal the ductwork to the furnace cabinet with mastic and fabric mesh tape, caulk, or other UL 181-approved material, to form an essentially airtight connection on all sides of these joints. - Do not install new ductwork in unconditioned spaces unless necessary.
 If ducts are located in unconditioned spaces, seal the joints and insulate the ducts to a minimum of R-8.
-Ductwork exposed to the exterior of the building shall be insulated to a minimum of R-12. - Connect new ducts to the existing distribution.
+Ductwork exposed to the exterior of the building shall be insulated to a minimum of R-12. - 7.
+Connect new ducts to the existing distribution.
 Install a balancing damper in each new branch supply duct.
-Install registers to terminate each new supply or return branch duct. - 7.
+Install registers to terminate each new supply or return branch duct. - 8.
 Do not use building spaces, like basements or crawl spaces, as a plenum or duct.